drwetter/testssl.sh/doc/testssl.1.md

 `--severity <severity>`         For JSON and CSV output this will only add findings to the output file if a severity is equal or higher than the `severity` value specified.
 Allowed are `<LOW|MEDIUM|HIGH|CRITICAL>`

-`--append`                      If an output file exists it will append to this file, without a header.
+`--append`                      Normally, if an output file already exists and it has a file size greater zero, testssl.sh will prompt you to manually remove the file exit with an error. `--append` however will append to this file, without a header.
 The environment variable APPEND does the same.
-If the file exists and you don't use `--append` testssl.sh will exit with an error.
 Be careful using this switch/variable.
 A complementary option which overwrites an existing file doesn't exist per design.

 `--outprefix <fname_prefix>`   Prepend output filename prefix <fname_prefix> before '\${NODE}.'.
 You can use as well the environment variable FNAME_PREFIX.